anastasiyanikalayeva/EmergencyRedLine-GWD/README.md

 - ✅ Clean and modern visual design
 - ✅ Optimized for web deployment

-## 📁 Project Structure

-├── index.html # Main HTML file with embedded styles and animations ├── assets/ # (Optional) Folder for images, fonts, or other media └── README.md # You're here!

 ## 📦 Tools & Technologies

 - **Google Web Designer** (for building and animating)